awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [Compass ★559](https://github.com/hyperoslo/Compass) - Compass helps you setup a central navigation system for your application.
 * [SwiftRouter ★153](https://github.com/skyline75489/SwiftRouter) - A URL Router for iOS.
 * [URLNavigator ★1362](https://github.com/devxoul/URLNavigator) - Elegant URL Routing.
+* [Weavy ★22](https://github.com/twittemb/Weavy) - Weavy is a navigation framework based on a weaving pattern that fits well with Reactive Programming.

 ### App Store
 *Libs to help with apple app store, in app purchases and receipt validation.* [back to top](#readme)